Members

 www.kgm.gov.tr

-Director & Research Coordinator: Ahmet Sağlik
+Director & Research Committee Delegate: Ahmet Sağlik

 NIDI, Ukraine